satya19977/Badminton-Court-Reservation/README.md

  ```

 ## Step 3 : Configure Environment Variables
-#### 3.1 Define environment variables for your frontend and backend Pods to connect to MongoDB.
+#### 3.1 Define environment variables for your  Pods to connect to MongoDB.
 ```
 apiVersion: v1
 kind: Secret